Vikasarya13/project2/README.md

 # Readme.md
-this is the discriptive file to the repo
+this project is created by loacal system
 # salary file
- karan ji ki salary nahi aati hasi
+ pushing the project to the github id